blockchain-lab/shared_vision_towards_programmable_economy/README.md

 It establishes a goverance layer in which states, economic actors, and citizens interact.
 They create trust.

 For thousands of years trusted guardians kept authentic ownership records of land and assets in general.
 These centralized bureaucracies which govern these records have not changed much, while the world is slowly being filled with self-driving cars, trucks, drones, and barges.
-This difference in innovation speed is creating increasing levels of friction.
+This difference in innovation speed is creating increasing levels of friction around data governance, for instance, the debate "Land registration systems: public, private or privately public?" debate [[REF](https://www.degruyter.com/view/j/eplj.2017.6.issue-1/eplj-2017-0001/eplj-2017-0001.xml)].
 The legal world might be at the beginning of a transition towards full digitization, additional standardization, and further automation.
 Already 22 years ago the book "Law in a Digital World" was published, however deeds of land transfer are rarely pure bits.

 Blockchain enthousiasts claim this technology offers an alternative to any trusted guardian and central bank.
 It offers us another way to organise society, with a high degree of decentralisation.
 The resilience of Bitcoin together with the rising gig economy endorses this claim.
 The breakthrough that made the gig economy possible was the use of reputation systems to build trust between strangers.
 Reputation systems collect and process information about past interactions, to help people evaluate the trustworthiness of others [REF](http://www.emeraldinsight.com/doi/pdfplus/10.1016/S0278-0984%2802%2911030-3).
 However, an individual’s reputation on a platform such as eBay is owned by a profit-driven entity.
 This leads to the following problems for the social good: